jeffThompson/CreativeProgramming1/Week09_Animation/README.md

 ### DELIVERABLES
 * Animation with at least three scenes
   * Includes at least one sound (music or sound effects)
-  * Starts either automatically (if you don't have background sound) or via a user interaction like a click
+  * Starts via a user interaction like a click or key press
   * Automatically switches to the next scene
   * Runs fullscreen using `createCanvas(windowWidth, windowHeight)` (so you'll want to use `width` and `height` as much as possible)
-* Two screenshots of each scene, documenting the piece
+* Turn in link to animation and two screenshots of each scene, documenting the piece

 ***